-- If Packing rules apply to the product, it will assume the item type of the packing container.
+- If Packing rules apply to a product, it will use the item type of the packing container.
 Note that the product Packing Unit and quantity are used to determine whether any packing rules are to be applied.
 Refer to the next section for details.

 - If the product Shipping class is a valid item type, it will assume the item type of the Shipping class.
 Note that the class name must exactly match the the Myfreight/Myparcel item type, and have a Slug beginning with "item-" to indicate that the class is to be used to override the item type.

 - The product Shipping weight and dimensions are used to estimate the item type.
 However, if the Myfreight plugin setting Auto Item Type is set to Deactivate Estimating then this is not applicable.